 Review Article

-Sterculia villosa Roxb.: A Versatile Tree Species Warranting Conservation Focus
+Sterculia villosa Roxb. ex Sm.: A Versatile Tree Species Warranting Conservation Focus

 Abstract:

 Sterculia villosa, commonly known as the Elephant Rope Tree or Hairy Sterculia, is a versatile and valuable tree species with cultural, ecological, and economic significance.
 Phytochemical analyses reveal the diverse compounds present in S. villosa, particularly flavonoids, terpenoids, and alkaloids, showcasing its potential therapeutic applications.
 Medicinal uses, including its role in traditional Indian medicine, further underscore its significance in human well-being.
 Beyond its ecological and medicinal contributions, S. villosa serves as a valuable resource in culinary practices, with edible roots and seeds utilized in various preparations.
 The tree's economic contributions are multifaceted, ranging from wood utilization to fiber production and gum extraction.
-Despite its current Least Concern classification, conservation efforts are critical for Sterculia villosa due to prevailing regional threats like deforestation and climate change.
+Despite its current Least Concern category, conservation efforts are critical for Sterculia villosa due to prevailing regional threats like deforestation and climate change.
 With only a few trees remaining in central India, it is now imperative to preserve this valuable species through dedicated propagation and cultivation initiatives.
 The plant's phenology, cultivation details, and propagation methods are also examined, providing insights for sustainable management.
 The paper advocates for responsible conservation measures to ensure the sustained existence of this valuable species, recognizing its multifaceted contributions to biodiversity and human well-being.

 Keywords: Elephant Rope Tree, Hairy Sterculia, Phytochemistry, Pharmacological Properties, Cultivation, Conservation, SDGs